Felipe Massa: 2008: Championship runner up

 Massa qualified on pole, while Räikkönen qualified third, just ahead of Hamilton.
 There was a rain shower just before the start of the race, and all drivers started on intermediates.
 Massa maintained the lead, and after 10 laps everyone had to change to slicks on a drying track.
 Although the order was shuffled, Massa still led.
-He dominated the rest of the race, set the fastest lap and won by 13 seconds even though everyone had to change to intermediates after a late rain shower.
+He dominated the rest of the race, set the fastest lap and won by thirteen seconds even though everyone had to change to intermediates after a late rain shower.
 Hamilton, meanwhile, struggled for pace.
 He was lying fourth for most of the race until the late shower, behind Massa, Alonso and Räikkönen.
 During the late shower, Timo Glock gambled on staying out on drys.
 He was fourth with Hamilton fifth.
-With three laps to go, Massa still led with Hamilton 5th, which would be enough for Hamilton to win the Championship.
-But Hamilton then made a mistake and was passed by Sebastian Vettel, demoting him to 6th and handing the Championship advantage to Massa.
+With three laps to go, Massa still led with Hamilton fifth, which would be enough for Hamilton to win the Championship.
+But Hamilton then made a mistake and was passed by Sebastian Vettel, demoting him to sixth and handing the Championship advantage to Massa.
 Massa secured the win, while Hamilton was still sixth as he came up to the second-to-last corner.
 He then passed Glock who had just been overtaken by Vettel and who was struggling for grip on his dry tyres, and so moved back into fifth place.
 This was enough to secure him the Drivers title by a single point.
-If he had tied points with Massa, by virtue of 6 victories to 5 in the season, Massa would have won the title.
+If he had tied points with Massa, by virtue of six victories to five in the season, Massa would have won the title.

-Following the 2008 seasons F1.com called Massa "no more the nearly man", saying "No more the Ferrari number two, Massa is now a contender".
+Following the 2008 seasons, F1.com called Massa "no more the nearly man", saying "No more the Ferrari number two, Massa is now a contender".
 His maturity was also praised by Ferrari President Luca di Montezemolo, commenting "I can only imagine how painful that moment must have been for him.
 However, I would like to give him my very special compliments, not only for dominating the running out there on the track in front of his fans, proving he is worthy indeed of the world title, but also for his maturity and sportsmanship off the track.
 He's a great champion and a great man."

 2009

 Massa at the 2009 Malaysian Grand Prix.

-Felipe Massa gave Ferrari's 2009 challenger – the F60 – its shakedown test at Mugello on 12 January 2009.
+Massa gave Ferrari's 2009 challenger – the F60 – its shakedown test at Mugello on 12 January 2009.